avishaan/quippics/docs/RouteInfo.md

 }
 ```

-####GET '/v1/challenges/:cid/submissions/top'
+####Read the top rated submission in a challenge; the one with the highest score
-Read the top rated submission in a challenge; the one with the highest score
+GET '/v1/challenges/:cid/submissions/top'

 Example Response
 ```